Criminal Background Check — Country Guide

 - ✓Korean Immigration does NOT accept state-level checks — a federal (FBI) check is required

-- ✓Submit fingerprints via an FBI-approved Channeler for fastest turnaround (recommended)
+- ✓Submit fingerprints via an FBI-approved Channeler such as Accurate Biometrics for fastest turnaround

 - ✓US citizens living OUTSIDE the US must apply directly to the FBI, not through a separate agency